-Dividends are payable at the discretion of the directors of the Bank and are non-cumulative.
-The Bank must not resolve to pay any dividend or make any other distribution on its ordinary shares until the next preference dividend payment date if the dividend on the preference shares is not paid.
+Dividends are payable at the discretion of the Directors of the Bank and are non-cumulative.
+The Bank must not resolve to pay any dividend or make any other distribution on its ordinary shares until the next preference share dividend payment date if the Directors elect to not pay a dividend on the preference shares.